Prize Book

 Class 6 - Roots, Fruits, and Vegetables

 One entry per class per exhibitor.
 All varieties must be named.
 All roots and vegetables to be shown with a 2" top and natural root.
 All entries are placed on a paper plate.
 Vegetables to be judged for neatness and uniformity.
+Any entry found not to be grown by the exhibitor will be disqualifed and not judged.
 Any entries not picked up by noon on Sunday will be discarded.

 Prizes: 1st: $20, 2nd: $15, 3rd: $10, 4th: $5, 5th: $3 (10% kept by the fair)